Discover the Step-by-Step Process of Modular Construction

 The connection points require careful coordination.
 Pipe connections need access.
 Electrical pathways need clear routing between modules.
 Fire protection lines need testing.
 HVAC systems require alignment between factory-installed distribution and field-installed ductwork.

 Haskell’s DMI structure helps manage those interfaces because design, manufacturing and installation teams work from the same model and feedback loop.
+One clear advantage of this level of coordination is a reduction in dee spaces, interstitial spaces and mechanical chases can be reduced because of the high level of coordination possible through the BIM process.

 Step 5: Early Procurement

 The procurement plan must align with the manufacturing and installation sequences.
-A missing component can delay field stitching even when every module arrives on time.

 Step 6: Logistics